tardate/LittleArduinoProjects/Electronics101/CD4046/VCO/README.md

 The 4046 includes a VCO sub-system in addition to phase comparators and other components.

+As noted in the Art of Electronics (p291, Second Edition):
+"When shopping for VCO chips, don't overlook the ICs known as phase-locked loops (PLL), which contain both a VCO and a phase detector.
+An example is the popular CMOS 4046 (and its faster cousin, the 74HC4046).""

 The VCO produces a square wave with 50% duty cycle, and a frequency range of approaching 0 Hz to over 1 MHz (1.3 MHz at 9V VDD).
 The VCO frequency is determined by the voltage at VCO IN (pin 9).
 Voltage-to-frequency linearity is about 1%.